 According to Cisco, all through the NotPetya outbreak, this file relayed site visitors to an OVH server controlled remotely from a Latvian IP.
 Connections to the OVH server started and ended within the equal time frame as the NotPetya ransomware outbreak.
 Below is an infographic supplied by using Cisco detailing the events.

-Timeline of M.E.Doc server hobby and NotPetya assaults
+Timeline of M.E.Doc server Hobby and NotPetya assaults

 Police raids stopped another wave of cyber-attacks.
-All this ended while Ukrainian police stormed in pressure on Tuesday and seized the M.E.Doc server system.
-Initially, Intellect Service had presented to assist the government with the research, but on Tuesday, Ukrainian officials instructed The Associated Press they detected another cyber-attack coming from M.E.Doc’s infrastructure.
-This 2nd attack became pronounced on Facebook via Ukraine’s Interior Minister Arsen Avakov and became additionally visible by impartial protection researchers.
+All this ended while Ukrainian police stormed under pressure on Tuesday and seized the M.E.Doc server system.
+Initially, Intellect Service had presented to assist the government with the research.
+Still, on Tuesday, Ukrainian officials instructed The Associated Press they detected another cyber-attack coming from M.E.Doc’s infrastruM.E.Doc’sis 2nd attack was pronounced on Facebook via Ukraine’s Interior Ukraine’sArsen Avakov and became additionally visible by impartial protection researchers.
 Below is a YouTube video posted via Ukrainian police documenting the Intellect Service raid.

 With the M.E.Doc servers down, Bleeping Computer became instructed that most Ukrainian companies are now sharing older variations of the M.E.Doc software via Google Drive hyperlinks.
-The software furnished through Intellect Service is so crucial to Ukrainian agencies that even after the NotPetya outbreak, many companies can’t manage their price range without it, despite the looming danger of some other incident.
+The software furnished through Intellect Service is so crucial to Ukrainian agencies that even after the NotPetya outbreak, many companies can’t manage their can’t range without it, despite the looming danger of some other incident.